microsoft/WhatTheHack/015-Serverless/Student/Challenge-02.md

 **NOTE:** An empty folder "`HelloWorld`" is provided with the Resources package, you can use it to create your new Functions project workspace, or create a new empty folder.

 ### Hello World code
-In case there's a change in the lates VS Code, here's a Hello World example for C# (.NET 8) that takes "name" as a parameter
+In case there's a change in the lates VS Code, here's a Hello World example for C# (.NET 8)

 ```
 using System.Net;